PaoloGiordani/HybridTreeBoosting.jl/docs/src/index.md

 - Very efficient at dealing with missing values internally.
 - Ideal for time series and longitudinal data (aka panel data).
 - Improved inference for Huber and t loss.
 - Available loss functions cover most cases for regression, classification (binary and multi), count data, zero-inflated data.
+Ranking can be performed with a regression approach, where appropriate (see [L2loglink and ranking](tutorials/L2loglink_and_rank.md))

 ## Main limitations of HTBoost

 - Slower training than other packages for GBMs.